AusClimateService/npcp/reports/phase1/phase1_report.md

 ### 5.4.
 Trends

-> Summary: None of the univariate bias correction methods
-> substantially modify model simulated temperature trends.
+> Summary: None of the univariate methods substantially modify model simulated temperature trends.

-With respect to the simulated trend in annual mean daily maximum or minimum temperature, none of the univariate bias correction methods substantially alter the model simulated trend (e.g. Figure 5.4.1).
+With respect to the simulated trend in annual mean daily maximum or minimum temperature, none of the methods substantially alter the model simulated trend (e.g. Figure 5.4.1).
 In fact, dynamical downscaling appears to modify the model trend much more than bias correction.

 <p align="center">